-- 1. Distribution by a publicly traded trust that makes recurring sales of growing crops and timber-10%. - 2.
-Distribution by a publicly traded trust not described in (1) above-35%. - 3.
+- Distribution by a publicly traded trust that makes recurring sales of growing crops and timber - 10%. - 2.
+Distribution by a publicly traded trust not described in (1) above - 35%. - 3.
 Distribution by a REIT-35%.

-To determine whether an interest holder is a foreign person, see Regulations section 1.1445-8(e).
+To determine whether an interest holder is a foreign person, see Regulations section 1.1445-8(e)

-For tax years beginning after October 22, 2004, any distribution by a REIT on stock regularly traded on a securities market in the United States is not treated as gain from the sale or exchange of a U.S. real property interest if the shareholder did not own more than 5% of that stock at any time during the tax year.
+Any distribution by a REIT on stock regularly traded on a securities market in the United States is not treated as gain from the sale or exchange of a U.S. real property interest if the shareholder did not own more than 5% of that stock at any time during the tax year.
 These distributions are included in the shareholder's gross income as a dividend (income code 06) from the REIT, not as long-term capital gain.